ibm-cloud-docs/schematics/manage-resource-lifecycle.md

    {: codeblock}

 3. Commit the change to your Terraform configuration file.
-4. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that points to the Terraform configuration file that you just changed.
+4. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that points to the Terraform template that you just changed.
-5. Click **Refresh** to get the latest version of your Terraform configuration files from the linked GitHub source repository.
+5. Click **Pull latest** to get the latest version of your Terraform template from the linked GitHub source repository.
 6. Click **Generate plan** to create a Terraform execution plan.
 7. From the **Recent activity** section, click **View log** to review the log files of your execution plan.
 The log files provide a summary of all the resources that {{site.data.keyword.cloud_notm}} Schematics is about to remove.
 8. Click **Apply plan** to remove the {{site.data.keyword.cloud_notm}} resources from your account.
 9. Review the log files to ensure that no errors occurred during the deletion process.
-10. From the workspace details page, select the **Resources** tab and verify that your resources are removed.
+10. From the navigation, select **Resources** and verify that your resources are removed.
 11. Optional: After you removed all your resources, remove your workspace.
     1. Open the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external} and find the workspace that you want to remove.
-    2. From the actions menu, click **Delete**.
+    2. From the actions menu, click **Delete workspace**.
     3. Confirm the deletion of your workspace by clicking **Delete**.